etwk/blog/content/lists/books.md

 	- [ ] What's Cooking in the Kremlin: A Modern History of Russia Through the Kitchen Door #history
 - [ ] I Love Russia: Reporting from a Lost Country #history #journalist #must
 - [ ] Conversations with Stalin (Milovan Djilas) #history #memoir
+- [ ] In Their Own Words: How Russian Propagandists Reveal Putin’s Intentions (Julia Davis) #Ukrainian-Voices

 ### Spain
 - [ ] Spain in Our Hearts: Americans in the Spanish Civil War, 1936–1939 #history #fascism #politics #must